-During replication, files on the master distribution point are replicated to the cloud distribution point.
+During replication, files on the master distribution point are replicated to the cloud distribution point via Casper Admin.
 The files that are replicated depend on whether the cloud distribution point is configured to replicate specific files or the entire contents of the master.

-- Open Casper Admin and authenticate to the JSS.
-1. - 2.
-In the sidebar, select the cloud distribution point you want to replicate files to. - Click Replicate.
-3.
+- 1. Open Casper Admin and authenticate to the JSS. - 2.
+In the sidebar, select the cloud distribution point you want to replicate files to. - 3.
+Click Replicate.